|Professor Ben Marwick (read about my values, ethics & expectations from students)

 There is no mid-term or final exam for this class, although one is automatically scheduled by some central planning service.
 You can ignore that.
 A calendar view of the assignments is available here.

 Late submissions: Each student receives three free "late days", each of which allows you to submit an assignment up to 24 hours late without penalty.
-You will need to notify me and your TA in person or by email if you use a late day (many of the assignments automatically become unavailable after the due date and will need to be manually opened for you).
+You will need to notify us by stating on your submitted work that you are using a late day.
 Once you have used up all late days, assignments will have 10% deducted from the grade per day (including weekends).
 Assignments will not be accepted more than seven days after the due date (which means you’ll get a zero score for that assignment).
-If you have circumstances that you suspect will influence your assignment scheduling (e.g. such as observance of regularly scheduled religious obligations, military duty or university-sponsored activities such as debating contests or athletic competition) then let us know in writing in advance and the late penalty may be waived if appropriate documentation is supplied.
-Late submissions due to unexpected illness or misfortune will not be penalized if you present to us a signed letter from a medical or other appropriate professional within three weeks of the due date.
-All documentary proof of your unavoidable absence must include a contact name and telephone number of someone who can vouch for your situation.
 I review late requests and circumstances on a case by case basis and make decisions accordingly.
+If you anticipate any disruptions, please let us know so we can help you to plan for success.

 I generally am not sympathetic to technology problems (servers go down, transfers time out, files become corrupt, things get lost or stolen, the list goes on and on).
 These are not considered emergencies.
 They are part of the normal production process.
 An issue you may have with technology is no excuse for late work.
 We expect you to protect yourself by managing your time sensibly and robustly backing up your work.
 Plan ahead, save your work frequently and use reliable services (eg. Google Drive and GitHub are ones I rely on) for backing up your work.
 The final decision about late penalties rests with the instructor, though you may appeal to the Chair of the Anthropology Department if you feel the instructor’s decision is unjust.